 Track and field programs guide

-Interscholastic competition takes the form of dual- or multi-school meets during the spring and culminates with the Texas Homeschool State Track and Field Championships.
+Interscholastic competition takes the form of dual- or multi-school meets during the spring, commencing in mid-February and culminating with the Texas Homeschool State Track and Field Championships in early May.
 Interscholastic meets prior to the homeschool state championships feature public school, private school, and other homeschool opponents.
-Most of our opponents will be governed by University Interscholastic League ("UIL"), Texas Association of Private and Parochial Schools ("TAPPS"), and Southwest Preparatory Conference ("SPC") rules.
-For eligibility purposes for interscholastic competition, we adhere to UIL, TAPPS, and SPC standards.

-Club competition typically takes place within USA Track and Field ("USATF") or Amateur Athletic Union ("AAU") meets.
+Club competition typically takes place within USA Track and Field ("USATF") or Amateur Athletic Union ("AAU") meets, commencing in mid-March and running through mid-July.

 Some meets, particularly larger ones, welcome both interscholastic and club entrants.